The Rev. Joshua N. Sullivan

 After seminary, he learned a lot as an intern in a little Lutheran church in Brooklyn and as a vicar in Seattle at a big Lutheran church and a political advocacy non-profit called Faith Action Network of Washington.
 He learned that tradition is beautiful, but very dangerous.
 He learned that rejecting it is necessary, but this can also easily lead one astray as well.

-Joshua believes strongly along with Martin Luther and the reformers that our faith and trust in God alone saves us—that is, it liberates us and makes us fully human.
+Joshua believes strongly that our faith and trust in God alone saves us—that is, it liberates us and makes us fully human.
 With great power and beauty this trust and humanness will pull us to serve our neighbors, especially those cruelly marginalized in our society because of the intersectional categories of race, gender expression, class, sexuality, disability, or substance use.

 In everything he does Joshua hopes to deepen for folks the joy and mystery that God has revealed to all the cosmos in Jesus, the Christ—the perfection and union of spirit and flesh, the gift of forgiveness, and communion with God.